-Now, there are a number of different Fairtex style of gloves, depending on what you are looking for.
+Now, there is a number of different Fairtex style of gloves, depending on what you are looking for.

 This specific style I reviewed here is called “TIGHT FIT UNIVERSAL MUAY THAI/BOXING GLOVES” and the model number is BGV1.
 However, this review covers ALL the models, as there is NOT very much variation between most of the models.

-Over the years I’ve had a number of different style of Boxing and Muay Thai gloves, but this is the first time I’ve used a tighter fitting, more compressed glove.
+Over the years I’ve had some different style of Boxing and Muay Thai gloves, but this is the first time I’ve used a tighter fitting, more compressed glove.
 For a 16 ounce, these gloves are very compact indeed.
-There are some advantages to this — travelling, for one, is much easier to shove these into a bag along with your other stuff.
+There are some advantages to this — traveling, for one, is much easier to shove these into a bag along with your other stuff.

-Compared to other glove brands, the Fairtex Tight Fit’s are literally about 70 percent of the length and 70 percent of the width of other gloves.
+Compared to other glove brands; the Fairtex Tight Fit’s are literally about 70 percent of the length and 70 percent of the width of other gloves.
 My last pair of gloves, Twins 16 ounce, were monstrously big.
-The Fairtex, however, look to be about the same size as a pair of Twins 10 or 12 ounce.
-Despite the size difference, however, the top of the gloves still have a good amount of padding, which is the whole purpose for 16 ounce gloves.
+The Fairtex, however, look to be about the same size as a pair of Twins 10 or 12 ounces.
+Despite the size difference, however, the top of the gloves still have a good amount of padding, which is the whole purpose for 16-ounce gloves.